© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cynwyl Elfed Anti-invasion Defences is a scheduled monument protected by Cadw under reference CM374.
 View the official record →

-Cynwyl Elfed Anti-invasion Defences is a post-medieval anti-invasion defence site located in Carmarthenshire, Wales.
+Cynwyl Elfed Anti-invasion Defences is an anti-invasion defence site located in Carmarthenshire, Wales, dating to the post-medieval or modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM374.

 Cynwyl Elfed Anti-invasion Defences dates from the post medieval/modern period, and is classified as a anti invasion defence site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cynwyl Elfed Anti-invasion Defences is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM374.